Main concepts

 Storage

-Apply analytics
+Apply processing

 Jobs